 Administrators can enter data manually through TINYpulse, or we can help!
 Just reach out to us at firstname.lastname@example.org and we'll send you an Excel file to fill out with information for each deactivated employee.
 But if you'd prefer to go through it on your own and you have Admin permissions to Exit, here's how:

-- Go to the TINYpulse Exit dashboard and click People in the left navigation.
+- Go to the TINYpulse Retention dashboard and click People in the left navigation.
 This shows the list of all TINYpulse users who have been deactivated within your organization to date.

 - Click on any employee that you'd like to enter exit data.